Top tips for slashing your internet and line rental bills

 If you haven't reached the end of your contract yet, unfortunately it's unlikely you'll be able to negotiate a lower price or leave your deal as you're committed until your minimum term's up (unless your provider increases prices – see our mid-contract price hikes info).

 There's no harm in giving it a try earlier, but if you struggle, make a note of when you'll be near the end of your contract – while providers now have to warn you when you're out of contract it's still good to do this so you know when it's coming up.
 Call back then – notice periods are often 14 or 31 days, so to avoid your deal rolling on don't wait until the final day.

 It's important to have a factual arsenal at your fingertips before you pick up the phone, so do your homework.

 Research the deals and discounts your provider and its competitors offer as the basis for negotiation.
-Compare broadband, phone and TV using our Broadband Unbundled tool to find the best buys and sign up to our weekly email to get the latest offers.
+Compare broadband, phone and TV using our free Broadband Unbundled tool to find the best buys and sign up to our weekly email to get the latest offers.

 If you're coming to the end of your contract, or are out of it, you're wielding a powerhouse weapon: loyalty.
 Tell them you want to move to a new provider and it'll automatically lead to a 'why are you leaving?' chat.